infinum/ngx-nuts-and-bolts/ngx-nuts-and-bolts-docs/docs/services/environment-variables.md

 ### 1.2.2.
 Configuration

-`EnvironmentVariablesService` can be configured by setting a value under `ENVIRONMENT_VARIABLES_CONFIG` DI token to an object that satisfies `IEnvironmentVariablesConfig` inteface.
+`EnvironmentVariablesService` can be configured by setting a value under `ENVIRONMENT_VARIABLES_CONFIG` DI token to an object that satisfies `IEnvironmentVariablesConfig` interface.
+You can use `provideEnvironmentVariablesServiceConfig` functional provider.
 The configuration object has the following properties:

 - `truthyBooleanStrings` - An array of strings that will, when reading environment variable via `getAsBoolean`, be consider `true`.
 Before comparison, the actual value is converted to lowercase.
 The default value is `['true', '1']`.

-This configuration is applied no matter how the environment variables values are provided.
+This configuration is applied no matter how the environment variables values are provided (SPA or SSR).

 ## 1.3 Providers

 `EnvironmentVariablesService` depends on variables and their values to be provided via `DI`.
-There are two providers that are available in the library that should cover most use cases, and a way to create your own provider.
+There are two providers that are available in the library (one for SPA and one for SSR) that should cover most use cases, and a way to create your own provider.

 ### 1.3.1.
 For SPA Apps - `provideEnvironmentVariables`